 I’ve developed a swift treatment for panic disorder which I utilize with my clients.
 I’ll share it with you now.
 It takes valor to face your fears, but this treatment can sometimes totally turn the tide for panic attack sufferers.

 The purpose of this treatment is to help you become stronger, clearer, and steadier when you face anxiety and panic.
-It’s not intended to stifle or magically “switch off” panic (trying to do that is actually quite bad for a person.
-It’s called “Emotional Avoidance”).
+It’s not intended to stifle or magically “switch off” panic.
+Trying to do that is actually bad for us. t’s an unhealthy response to disturbing feelings called “Emotional Avoidance” which aggravates our distress.